cshreyastech/RoboND-Perception-Project/RoboND-Perception-Report.md

 #### 7. Conclusion
 All the objects were identified successfully in all seen.
 It was a very good leaning on the object recognition, but I still have few grey areas in my understanding.
+There were few iterations during which fewer objects were recognized, but they get rectified as the iteration continues.
+This could be fixed by fine tuning the filters for removing the noise.